FigmaAI/zeplin-ml/README.md

     $ heroku create {Heroku app name}
     ```

 3. Take a note of your app's URL (`https://{Heroku app name}.herokuapp.com`).
-You'll need it when you add the app to LIFF.
+You'll need it when you add the app to Zeplin.

 4. Add a remote for Heroku to your local repository.